AmanPal-Singh/AmanPal-Singh/README.md

 <h2> Hey there!
 I'm Aman.</h2>

 I'm a Computer Science major at the University of Waterloo with a passion for full stack development, mobile development, machine learning and robotics!
-I've previously interned at Ford, Deloitte, & Maple Leaf Foods working on full stack development, natural language process, and data science.
+I've previously interned at Amazon, Ford, Deloitte, & Maple Leaf Foods working on full stack development, natural language process, and data science.
 Apart from technology, I love cycling, rock climbing, photography, and design!

 <h3>🛠 Technologies I'm Experienced With! </h3>